-Tutorial Services
+• Tutorial Services

 The Academic Success Center is an open computer/skills lab where students can receive assistance with their skill level in all subjects and computer related work.
-Peer tutors and/or volunteers with advanced degrees are available to work with the students to improve their skills.
+The center also provides many resources via lab computer "favorites" and the Academic Success web site.
+Peer tutors and/or volunteers with advanced degrees are available to work with the curriculum students to improve their skills.
 Services are free to all students.